Mantri Gari Viyyankudu

 Mantri Gari Viyyankudu is a 1983 Telugu-language film released directed by Bapu and stars Chiranjeevi in the lead role and Poornima Jayaram, Nirmalamma and Allu Ramalingaiah in important roles.
 This was actress Poornima’s first and only Telugu film as a leading lady, after which she made a comeback so many years later to supporting roles.
+The story of this film has some similarities to the 1971 Tamil film, Kumarikkoottam, starring MGR and Jayalalitha.

 Plot

 Kobbarikayala Subba Rayudu (Allu Ramalingaiah) is a self-made millionaire, who after attaining a high status, forgets the people who helped him initially and spends life counting his successes.
 A chance meeting several years later between his son, Siva (Subhalekha Sudhakar) and his former friend Ravulapalem Rambhadrayya's (Raavi Kondala Rao) daughter (Tulasi) leads to both of them falling in love.
 Subba Rao invites his friend and his wife Annapoornamma (Nirmalamma) to his mansion and insults them reminding of their lower status in society.
 The rest of the movie is about how Annapoornamma- who challenges Subba Rao that he would one day come to her house begging for their help - gets it done with the main lead taken by her son Babji (Chiranjeevi) with help from others.